-Loosely Typed Language – Helpful & Risky
+Loosely Typed Language – Helpful For Beginners But Risky

 Published: 12 Jan 2026